guimilan/Semantic-Image-Segmentation/README.md

 ### 5.2./custom_fcn_alexnet.py

-__class CustomFCNALexnet__: class containing the definition of this work's customized FCN-Alexnet
+__class CustomFCNALexnet__: Class containing the definition of this work's customized FCN-Alexnet

 __init__: Constructor that builds a custom FCN-Alexnet